untoldengine/UntoldEngine/docs/Architecture/streamingRegionManager.md

 ## Relationship to `GeometryStreamingSystem`

 `StreamingRegionManager` is independent of `GeometryStreamingSystem`.
-They can run simultaneously — for example, a tile-streamed outdoor scene (`setEntityStreamScene`) with handcrafted interior sectors (`StreamingRegionManager`).
+It loads region assets through `setEntityMeshAsync`, so region assets are immediate/cache-backed `.untold` loads rather than tile-owned OCC stubs.
+It can run alongside a tile-streamed outdoor scene (`setEntityStreamScene`) with handcrafted interior sectors.
 Both systems share `MemoryBudgetManager`, so memory pressure from one is visible to the other.

 `StreamingRegionManager` does **not** use the octree, frustum gating, prefetch radius, grace-period teardown, or HLOD/LOD systems.
 It is intentionally simpler.
 For any of those features, use `setEntityStreamScene` with a manifest.